mrethana/sql-window-functions-lab-nyc-career-ds-062518/README.md

 # Window Functions Lab

 In this lab we will use window functions to write queries over certain segments, or "windows", of a larger table.
-We will use the `OVER()` keyword in conjunction with `PARTITION BY` to perform aggregate function on specific rows of the table.
+We will use the `OVER()` keyword in conjunction with `PARTITION BY` to perform aggregate functions on specific rows of the table.

 ## Objectives